arangodb/docs/3.10/programs-arangod-env-vars.md

    2. If `arangod` is running alongside other services on the same machine and thus sharing the RAM with them, one should limit the amount of memory using this environment variable.

+   Note that setting this environment variable mainly affects the default values of startup options that have to do with memory usage.
+   If the values of these startup options are explicitly set anyway, then setting the environment variable will not have effect.

+   For example, the default value for the RocksDB block cache size (option `--rocksdb.block-cache-size`) depends on the amount of available memory.
+   When setting `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY=32GB`, the default value for the block cache size will be `(32GB - 2GB) * 0.3 = 9GB`.
+   However, when setting the startup option `--rocksdb.block-cache-size` explicitly via a configuration file or via the command line, then the latter value will be used, but not the option's default value based on `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY`.

  - `ARANGODB_OVERRIDE_DETECTED_NUMBER_OF_CORES` _(introduced in v3.7.1)_